emojicode/emojicode.github.io/src/reference/packages.md

 You can include a 🏁 block in every package.
 Only the 🏁 block of the package from which you ask the compiler to create an executable will be executed.
 This,  for example, means that if you import a package that provides a 🏁 block it will not be exeucted.
-If you compile that package to an executable, then of course, the 🏁 block will be executed.
+If you compile that package to an executable then, of course, the 🏁 block will be executed.

 ## Linking with Non-Emojicode Code